c-toolbox/C-Play/docs/guides/media/cplaypres.md

 # Build and save a presentation (*.cplaypres)

-Presentations in C-Play essentially a list of *slides* consisting, where each slide is a list of *layers*.
-These list can be saved/loaded as "*.cplaypres" files.
+Presentations in C-Play are essentially a list of *slides*, where each slide contains a list of *layers*.
+These lists can be saved and loaded as "*.cplaypres" files.

-These list are shown/hidden through the buttons on either the left or right side in the *footer* taskbar (depending on your preference for the playlist).
+These lists are shown or hidden through the buttons on either the left or right side of the *footer* taskbar, depending on your playlist preference.

 ![Slide and Layers show and hide](../../assets/ui/slides_layers_show_hide.png){:width="30%"}

-When showing the slides and layers lists, the top of these list including the primary controls for building slides with layers.
+When showing the slides and layers lists, the top of these lists includes the primary controls for building slides with layers.

 ![Slide and Layers building](../../assets/ui/slides_layers_top.png){:width="85%"}